gapolinario/gapolinario.github.io/_posts/2017-06-23-a-list-of-quotes.markdown

 Austin Kleon

-> “You don’t understand, if I’m not there to receive these ideas, God might give them to Prince.”
+> You don’t understand, if I’m not there to receive these ideas, God might give them to Prince.

 Michael Jackson